55+ Membership Program

 Tai Chi

-Current members are welcome to participate in the program and three class levels will be available every Tuesday.
-Drop-ins can be accepted.
+Current members are welcome to participate in the program.
+Drop-ins can be accepted all year for Continuing and Intermediate classes.

 • Location: Town Park Recreation Centre